 - Screen resolution optimization.

 What Is Webflow?

-Once defined, you can use a class for any elements that should have the same styling or use it as a starting point for a variation (base class).
+Once a class has been established, it can be applied to elements that require the same style or used as a basis for a new style (base class).

 Building A One-Page Website Using Webflow

 Creating something useful with the tool is the best way to learn about its capabilities.
 To test out Webflow, I’ll make a basic product page for a made-up smart speaker.

 Although you can use Webflow to build your layout’s framework, you should consider using a different tool instead.
 Why?
 For the simple reason that you can’t just jump in and assume which method will work best; you need to do some experimenting first.
 To define the page’s framework, it’s best to use paper or another prototyping tool.